If you are interviewing for a job as a security guard, it's important to take the time to review the questions you will most likely be asked.

 Prepare an answer that emphasizes the skills and requirements outlined in the job listing.
 Match your abilities to the company's needs and goals, and focus your reply on what makes you stand out from the competition.

 This question will warrant a "yes" or "no" answer, although you can feel free to mention if you're currently enrolled in a class and working toward achieving certification.
 It's also a good reminder to familiarize yourself with the general requirements of a job when you begin interviewing.
 Your research will tell you what skills are expected for someone in this role.

 9. Imagine you have been called to handle an emergency on the 10th floor of a building, but six guests are waiting to be checked in at the front desk.
 It's late at night, and you are momentarily alone at the front desk.
 What would you do?

-This question is designed not to have a “right answer.”
+This question is designed not to have a "right answer."
 The point is to assess how you deal with situations that have no good options.
 The details of the hypothetical situation might, of course, be different, but prepare yourself for this type of trick question.
-You could also get hypothetical questions which do have right answers, in order to test your understanding of the job.
+You could also get hypothetical questions that do have right answers, to test your understanding of the job.